 Thoreau wrote in Wild Fruits: "Before the 10th of May, the winged seeds or samarae of the elms give them a leafy appearance, or as if covered with little hops, before the leaf buds are opened.
 This must be the earliest of our trees and shrubs to go to seed.
 It is so early that most mistake the fruit before it falls for leaves, and we owe to it the first deepening of the shadows in our streets."

 The progress of the disease was to last for many years.
 In 1975 Ken noted that the Park Board was removing diseased elms from the swamp area behind the Garden and that three trees had been removed within the Garden in 1974.
 In 1976 half of the remaining elms in the Garden died during the summer.
 Friends president Alexander Dean also noted that the loss of tree canopy in the Woodland Garden, causing the growth of brush, vines and heavy weeds, would require re-planting of trees.
-Beginning in the fall of 1977, small trees were being planted to replace elm losses This process continued for years during Ken's tenure as Gardener.
-The scourge began in 1963 and by 1986 94,988 trees had been removed with 105,012 remaining - all within the City of Minneapolis.
+Beginning in the fall of 1977, small trees were being planted to replace elm losses This process continued for years during Ken's tenure as Gardener and has resumed today by Curator Susan Wilkins.
+The scourge began in 1963 in the Minneapolis area and by 1986 94,988 trees had been removed with 105,012 remaining - all within the City of Minneapolis.
 Most of those in the Garden were lost by that time although there would be further removals of elm into the 1990s.

 Uses: The wood of American Elm is coarse, heavy, but strong.
 It warps and splits badly and is thus used only for small wood products.
 Francois Michaux noted that in the 18th and early 19th Centuries the wood was used for the naves (hubs) of coach-wheels at New York and further north where it was difficult to procure the desired Black Gum.
 Its main use was as a ornamental, particularly as a boulevard tree.
 The inner bark was also used by Native Americans for medicinal purposes.